The colourful achievements of our DEB graduates, scroll down the page to gather further insights on some of their success stories…

-Wellon Chou and Gerald Lim, Class of 2015, founded the company Memory Ark in 2014 during their final year in the course.
+Wellon Chou (left) and Gerald Lim (Right), Class of 2015, founded the company Memory Ark in 2014 during their final year in the course.
 They successfully received a $50,000 ACE Start-Up Grant for their business.

 Ng Yu Xin, Class of 2013, is awarded the NTU Scholarship to pursue a double degree program, Business and Computer Engineering (BCE) Scholarship.

 “Through the large variety of modules available in DEB course, not only did I gain knowledge and exposure in various areas such as mechanical, electrical and electronic engineering as well as business, but also discover an interest in electronic projects….